dumeeshatharukee/qr-code-generator/README.md

 # 🔳 QR Code Generator App

 A simple and customizable QR Code Generator built using **ReactJS**.
 This app allows users to input custom text, choose QR code size and background color, and generate a scannable QR code instantly.
+This application enables users to instantly create scannable QR codes by entering custom text or URLs.
+Users can adjust QR code size, background color, and foreground color, and download the generated QR code for easy sharing or printing.

 ## 📌 Features